Overview#

 It may be used as a base image, adding customizations, to make a derivative image.

-The default and recommended configuration for new websites in Plone is the new React-based JavaScript frontend called "Volto".
+The latest configuration for new websites in Plone is the new React-based JavaScript frontend called "Volto".

 For this setup you still need to run the Python-based backend server, as well as enable the REST API, and update the configuration profile.